 United Artists rapidly lost faith in this film as the budget spiraled out of control.
 Much to director Gillo Pontecorvo's horror, it was re-edited by an editor who specialized in putting trailers together.

-Evaristo Márquez said in a recent interview (November 1st 2009) that in several occasions, when Marlon Brando refused to act, he was the "peacemaker" between director Pontecorvo and the legendary actor.
+Evaristo Márquez said in an interview (November 1, 2009) that in several occasions, when Marlon Brando refused to act, he was the "peacemaker" between director Gillo Pontecorvo and the legendary actor (Brando).